ubcrcc/LWT-website/people/index.md

 ## Officers

 Officers are core of our committees.
-They run our events, and organize our members so they can help out.
+They run our events, and organize our members so they can help the club out!

 {% include section.html %}